Charo Threatens To Quit ‘DWTS’ Due To Feeling Like She Is Scored Unfairly

-Charo is only two episodes into Dancing With the Stars, but it sounds like things aren’t going very well for her.
+Charo is only two episodes into Dancing with the Stars, but it sounds like things aren’t going very well for her.
 She is a bit wild on the show, and a source is revealing that she is not happy with the scores she is getting from the judges.

 E!
-Online shared that Charo has actually threatened to quit the show over the scores because she feels like they aren’t being fair to her.
-Charo wants a fair chance just like everyone else is getting on Dancing With the Stars.
+Online shared that Charo has actually threatened to quit the show over the scores because she feels they aren’t being fair to her.
+Charo wants a fair chance just like everyone else is getting on Dancing with the Stars.

 #teamcuchicuchi going for it TONIGHT!
 Vote for me and @keodancer at @DancingABC https://t.co/0IhzrtSz5Z or at 1-800-868-3402! #dwts #dwts24 pic.twitter.com/oKktWXWsta